ryanjbaxter/ryanjbaxter.github.io/_posts/2016-03-03-fluent-sensor-tag.md

 ---
 published: true
 layout: post
-title: "O'Reilly Fluent And A New Sensor Tag Demo"
+title: "O'Reilly Fluent And A New SensorTag Demo"
 categories:
   - BlueMix
   - Cloud